Classic lies men tell

 It is extremely annoying when people say or promise one thing and then do something else, but it is twice as annoying and hurtful when a man, you feel attraction for, does something like this to you.
 Men do this, ladies, they do this all the time!
 Your goal is to identify the lie, not take it seriously, and not take it to heart eventually upsetting you unnecessarily.
 Lots of times

-Ladies, you cannot stop those men from feeding you with lies, but your recognition and understanding of those lies will help to preserve your peace of mind.
-You have to take care of your own emotional well being, he will not do this for you.
+You cannot stop those men from feeding you with lies, but your recognition and understanding of those lies will help to preserve your peace of mind.
+You have to take care of your own emotional well being, he will not do it for you.

 Listed below are classic lies men tell to make themselves (feel) better.